ayrna/orca/doc/orca-tutorial.md

 attr1 attr2 ... attrN label
 attr1 attr2 ... attrN label
 ```
 ORCA is intended to be used for ordinal regression problems, so the labels should be integer numbers: `1` for the first class in the ordinal scale, `2` for the second one, ..., `Q` for the last one, where `Q` is the number of classes of the problem.
-Please, take into account that all the attributes should be numeric, i.e. categorical variables needs to be transformed into several binary dummy variables before using ORCA.
+Please, consider that all the attributes should be numeric, i.e. categorical variables needs to be transformed into several binary dummy variables before using ORCA.

 ### Data partitions for the experiments